On this page

 Behaviour:

-- If target doesn’t exist: logs a warning and returns
+- If target does not exist: logs a severe debug message and returns

 undefined. - If target is already active: does nothing and returns current state.